 Such tasks are usually entrusted to the executive team and other management personnel.
 Owners may check in with their staff from time to time, but they won’t always sit down and take on the nitty-gritty details themselves.

-If you do want to have a better handle on the books or other aspects of your business, though, you need to learn a thing or two about them first.
-When it comes to business accounting, here are all the major points you need to know.
+If you do want to have a better handle on the books or other aspects of your business—or if you want to take advantage of bookkeeping services in the future—you need to learn a thing or two about the process first.
+When it comes to business bookkeeping, here are all the major points you need to know.

 Everything That Goes into Business Bookkeeping